 Train your sales team to help, not just sell

-Rather than forcing them through a process of your own making, make it easy for them to get what they want when they want it.
+Rather than forcing buyers through a process of your own making, make it easy for them to get what they want, when they want it.
 You’ll get more sales if you don’t put up barriers to entry.

 Stop pitching, start enabling

 When you enable your buyers, you make the sales process easier on both sides.
 Your sales team will have to do less work to convince the rest of the decision-makers of your product’s value.
 Your buyer will have to do less work to uncover information that will be most helpful for them in their decision-making.
 With less effort all around, the sales cycles will go more quickly and smoothly, freeing up your team to put even more effort into the deals they are trying to close.

 Buying a product should be easy.
 Implementing buyer enablement processes into your sales cycle is one of the best things that you can do to turn prospects into happy customers.